 List of famous male psychiatrists, listed by their level of prominence with photos when available.
 This greatest male psychiatrists list contains the most prominent and top males known for being psychiatrists.
 There are thousand of males working as psychiatrists in the world, but this list highlights only the most notable ones.
 Historic psychiatrists have worked hard to become the best that they can be, so if you're a male aspiring to be a psychiatrist then the people below should give you inspiration.

 This list has a variety of people, like George Joosten and Anthony Storr, in it.While this isn't a list of all male psychiatrists, it does answer the questions "Who are the most famous male psychiatrists?" and "Who are the best male psychiatrists?"

-Wilhelm Reich was an Austrian psychoanalyst, a member of the second generation of psychoanalysts after Sigmund Freud, and one of the most radical figures in the history of psychiatry.
-He was the author of several influential books, most notably Character Analysis and The Mass Psychology of Fascism .
-His work on character contributed to the development of Anna Freud's The Ego and the Mechanisms of Defence, and his idea of muscular armour—the expression of the personality in the way the body moves—shaped innovations such as body psychotherapy, Gestalt therapy,... more
+- Wilhelm Reich (; German: [ʁaɪç]; 24 March 1897 – 3 November 1957) was an Austrian doctor of medicine and psychoanalyst, a member of the second generation of analysts after Sigmund Freud.
+The author of several influential books, most notably Character Analysis (1933), The Mass Psychology of Fascism (1933), and The Sexual Revolution (1936), Reich became known as one of the most radical figures in the history of psychiatry.Reich's work on character contributed to the development of Anna Freud's The Ego and the Mechanisms of Defence (1936), and his idea of muscular armour—the expression of the personality in the way the body moves—shaped innovations such as body psychotherapy, Gestalt therapy,... more